edofrederix/briscola/doc/chapters/4_finiteVolume.md

 * Limiter schemes
-* Prolongation and restriction schemes: these are needed for the geometric multigrid solver, and define how fields can be prolonged or restricted to finer and coarser grids respectively.
+* Prolongation and restriction schemes: these are needed for the geometric multigrid solver, and define how fields can be prolonged or restricted to finer and coarser grids, respectively.
-* Runge-Kutta schemes: For solvers which use Runge-Kutta-type schemes for temporal discretization, the `RungeKuttaScheme` class and its derived specializations define the number of intermediate stages and associated coefficients in the form of a Butcher tableau (see Komen, E.M.J., et al.
+* Runge-Kutta schemes: For solvers that use Runge-Kutta-type schemes for temporal discretization, the `RungeKuttaScheme` class and its derived specializations define the number of intermediate stages and associated coefficients in the form of a Butcher tableau (see Komen, E.M.J., et al.